 Credit risk refers to the possibility that a borrower will default on its financial obligations as and when they fall due.
 Kilmore District Health's exposure to credit risk arises from the potential default of a counter party on their contractual obligations resulting in financial loss to Kilmore District Health.
 Credit risk is measured at fair value and is monitored on a regular basis.

 Credit risk associated with Kilmore District Health's contractual financial assets is minimal because the main debtor is the Victorian Government.
-For debtors other than the Government, Kilmore District Health is exposed Kilmore District Health's main financial risks include credit risk, liquidity risk, interest rate risk and equity price risk.
-Kilmore District Health manages these financial risks in accordance with its financial risk management policy.
+For debtors other than the Government, Kilmore District Health is exposed to credit risk.